andychuong/collabcanvas/AI_CHAT_GUIDE.md

 ## Overview

 The AI Chat Assistant is an intelligent tool that allows you to create and manipulate canvas shapes using natural language commands.
-It's powered by OpenAI's GPT-4 and LangChain.
+It's powered by OpenAI's GPT-4o (latest model) and LangChain.

 ## Setup